 Description

-These super saucy peanut noodles, inspired by the classic satay chicken, are a fabulous one-pot meal for any day of the week.
-Slippery noodles, a nutty, creamy coconutty sauce, lots of fresh herbs, and a sticky gochujang chicken topping make for a seriously tasty idea for the whole family.
+These super saucy one-pot chicken satay noodles, inspired by the classic satay chicken skewers, are a fabulous meal for any day of the week.
+Slippery noodles simmer right in the creamy, coconutty peanut satay sauce, then get topped with sticky gochujang chicken, fresh herbs, chili oil, and a big squeeze of lime.

 Ingredients